fuzzylogicxx/fuzzylogic/posts/2021-01-16-cheating-entropy-with-native-web-technologies-on-jim-nielsens-weblog.md

 </blockquote>
 ---

-Fantastic post from Jim Neilson about how your future self will thank you and be more productive if you keep your stack simple now. (via [@adactio](https://twitter.com/adactio))
+Fantastic post from Jim Neilson about how your future self will thank you if you keep your technology stack simple now. (via [@adactio](https://twitter.com/adactio))